'No smoking gun' in UK hacking case against Brooks, court told

 She edited the News of the World from 2000 to 2003, handing over to her deputy Andy Coulson, who later became Prime Minister David Cameron's media chief.

-Coulson, 46, is also on trial, facing conspiracy to hack phones and authorising illegal payments, charges he denies.
+Coulson, 46, is also on trial, facing conspiracy to hack phones and authorizing illegal payments, charges he denies.

 Three news editors of the paper, two of whom - Greg Miskiw and Neville Thurlbeck - worked under Brooks, pleaded guilty to phone-hacking offences before the trial started, along with Glenn Mulcaire, a private detective who worked for the paper.